bytedance/g3/g3proxy/doc/protocol/helper/icap_smtp.rst

   The value will be "message/rfc822" for SMTP DATA message.

+- X-SMTP-From

+  The value will be the *reverse-path* part of the SMTP MAIL command, which will contain the sender's Mailbox address.

+- X-SMTP-To

+  The value will be the *forward-path* part of the SMTP RCPT command, which will contain the recipients' Mailbox address.
+  There will be multiple of this header if there are more than one recipients.

 The body of the HTTP PUT request will be the corresponding SMTP message data.

 Not Implemented